You’ve completed your baby registry, planned the nursery, and packed your birth bag, so you’re all set, right?

 So, how should you prepare?
-Here are 6 things you should do to get ready for labour day:
+Here are 6 things you should do to get ready for labor day:

 #1: Make An Informed Choice About Your Maternity Care Provider

-Choosing a care provider that you trust and one who practices evidenced based care can mean the difference between a traumatic labour experience and a labour experience with improved outcomes.
+Choosing a care provider that you trust and one who practices evidenced based care can mean the difference between a traumatic labor experience and a labor experience with improved outcomes.

-Even if things don’t go as planned, a trusted care provider can help you through a difficult labour.
+Even if things don’t go as planned, a trusted care provider can help you through a difficult labor.